 -

-Elizabethan sofa.
-Wood, textile, metal.
+Isabeline sofa.
+Wood, textiles, metal.
 Spain, 19th century.
-Elizabethan sofa with a high backrest, arms and metal rollers on the front legs, decorated with simple plant elements in the wood and lines following the curves of the furniture, and curves in the backrest, finished in its central part by a symmetrical plant composition.
+Isabeline sofa with high back, arms and metal pulleys on the front legs, decorated with simple plant elements in the wood and lines following the curves of the furniture, and curves in the backrest, finished in its central part by a symmetrical plant composition.

 · Size: 180x62x106 cms.